ding-lab/GenomeVIP/README.md

 # GenomeVIP

-GenomeVIP is a web-based platform for performing variant discovery on Amazon's Web Service (AWS) cloud or on local high-performance computing clusters.
+GenomeVIP is a web application platform for performing variant discovery on Amazon's Web Service (AWS) cloud or on local high-performance computing clusters.

 ## Versions

 * v1.0 (3a1e935)
-* 0.1 (ac89e21) | initial release
+* v0.1 (ac89e21) | initial release

 ## Getting Started

-With version v1.0, users need to install the GenomeVIP code on their own web server and configure it for their locally installed genomics tools.
-Preconfigured GenomeVIP images for Amazon are forthcoming.
+Below are potential installation scenarios for GenomeVIP.

+AWS prerequisites: Amazon Web Services account; input genomics data stored in EBS (or S3, such as the public 1000 Genomes Project).

+* 1. AWS cloud only: a pre-configured GenomeVIP server image is available in AWS public image repository.
+Computations created through this image will instantiate a public GenomeVIP runtime image with preinstalled genomics and supporting tools.

+* 2. Local with AWS option: the GenomeVIP code is installed on a web server in the user's local network and configured to use locally installed genomics and supporting tools; computations can be sent to a local job manager (LSF support provided currently).
+This server may also be used as an alternative to the public server image mentioned in (1) above; AWS computations proceed as in (1) above.

+A step-by-step user guide is in development and can be found in the document HowTo_GenomeVIP.docx

 ## User Guide